TaliaSeada/Ex4_OOP/README.md

 --------------------------------------
 ## Download and Run </br>
 First clone the project. </br>
-Next run the jar file like this: java -jar Ex4_Server_v0.0.jar _ and instead of the underscore put a number between 0 and 15 (levels). </br>
+Next run the jar file like this: java -jar Ex4_Server_v0.0.jar __ </br>
+&emsp; Instead of the underscore put a number between 0 and 15 (levels).

 Last open the project in Pycharm and run the GUI file with a 3.8 python interpreter: </br>
 &emsp; Edit the configuration by changing the 'Script path' to your local directory and specify to Ex4\Client\GUI.py

 -----------------
 ## Results
-Here are the results for the 16 cases we got to test our algorithm
+Results for the 16 cases we got to test our algorithm
 ![Result](https://github.com/LiorBreitman8234/Ex4_oop/blob/master/Client/picturs/results.png)

 ------------------------